trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 build up the project's package dependenices data-structure (see `TriBITS Environment Probing and Setup`_) and to write the file `<Project>PackageDependencies.xml`_.
-For example, the tool ``checkn-test.py`` and the script ``TribitsCTestDriverCore.cmake`` both drive this type of processing.
+For example, the tool ``checkn-test.py`` and the script `TRIBITS_CTEST_DRIVER()`_ both drive this type of processing.
 In particular, the CMake -P script ``TribitsDumpDepsXmlScript.cmake`` reads all of the project's dependency-related files and dumps out the `<Project>PackageDependencies.xml`_ file a defined set of native and extra repositories defined for the project.
 This reduced processing is given below.

 .. _Reduced Dependency Processing of TriBITS Project Files: